Esukhia/derge-kangyur-old/README.md

 ## Format

-The texts contain the following structural markup at beginning of lines (except the first one):
+The texts contain the following structural markup at beginning of lines:

 * **[1b]** is _[Page and folio markers]_
 * **[1b.1]** is _[Page and folio markers.line number]_